Loading...

 Name length is one of the strongest predictors of table satisfaction.
 We asked 500 DMs to rate how “table friendly” character names were, and the results are clear: names between 5 and 9 characters score highest, with a sharp drop-off above 11 characters.

 The data breaks down like this: 4% of names are 3 characters or fewer, 18% are 4–5 characters, 34% hit the sweet spot at 6–7 characters, 27% land at 8–9 characters, 12% run 10–11 characters, and just 5% exceed 11 characters.
-Names longer than 11 characters get shortened to nicknames 89% of the time—meaning your carefully crafted 14-character elven name will likely be reduced to its first syllable by session three.
+Names longer than 11 characters get shortened to nicknames 89% of the time, which means your carefully crafted 14-character elven name will likely be reduced to its first syllable by session three.

 Race-specific length expectations also matter.
 An elf name at 4 characters feels wrong to most players, just as a dwarf name at 12 characters does.
 Players who match their name length to racial expectations report 28% higher roleplay immersion.